 Yes, most commonly liposuction is performed with abdominoplasty.
 Waist and back bra roll liposuction help to define the hourglass shape.
 Massive weight loss patients may choose to combine their abdominoplasty procedure with an arm lift or thigh lift.

 At DiFrancesco Plastic Surgery, we offer drainless abdominoplasty surgery in patients who are good candidates.
 Good candidates for drainless abdominoplasty are patients in good health with a low BMI and moderate skin resection.
 Dr. DiFrancesco uses a technique called progressive tension sutures to reduce the space which allows seroma fluid to accumulate and form a seroma.
 This drainless abdominoplasty is more comfortable for patients after surgery and reduces scarring by eliminating tension on the flap.

 Patients who are within 10 lbs. of their ideal weight will achieve the best results with the least chance of having a complication.
 You want to have a healthy diet and exercise before surgery and continue it after surgery to maintain your excellent results.

-Dr. DiFrancesco uses ERAS – enhanced recovery after surgery- for all her surgeries, not just abdominoplasty.
-ERAS is a cocktail of medications to significantly improve post-op pain control and decrease the use of opioid pain medications.
+Dr. DiFrancesco uses ERAS – enhanced recovery after surgery – for all her surgeries, not just abdominoplasty.
+ERAS is a cocktail of medications to significantly improve post-operative pain control and decrease the use of opioid pain medications.
 Abdominoplasty patients have less downtime and a faster more comfortable recovery using ERAS.
-Dr. DiFrancesco was one the of first plastic surgeons in Atlanta to use ERAS and her patients love it!
+Dr. DiFrancesco is one the of first plastic surgeons in Atlanta to use ERAS and her patients love it!